About Saint Mark's Cathedral

 On the first Sunday of each month, tours of the Cathedral are offered following the 11 a.m. service and may include a demonstration of the organ.
 The tour will begin at the baptismal font.

 Throughout the year we offer monthly Newcomer Coffees with Clergy, which include discussions with clergy, staff and members of Saint Mark’s for those interested in knowing more about being an Episcopalian or becoming part of the Saint Mark’s community.
 Contact the Newcomer Coordinator, at Newcomers@saintmarks.org.

 Saint Mark’s is a diverse community, bringing together people of many different backgrounds, ages and interests.
 Some are simply involved on Sunday mornings, others come for programs during the week, and still others choose to envision and plan new programs and directions for the Cathedral to grow.
 Whatever your desired level of involvement, whatever your interests, we invite you to talk to members of our community (ministry leaders and staff), to browse the pages of this website, to subscribe to Sundays and Beyond, our weekly newsletter, and ultimately to find yourself at home.
 Volunteer opportunites are also listed here.

 Cathedral Administrative Offices

 Still have questions?
-Send an email to email@example.com or call us during regular business hours: Monday - Friday, 9 a.m. to 5 p.m. (from June-August we close at 4 p.m.).
+Send an email to email@example.com or call us during regular business hours: Monday - Friday, 9 am to 4:30 pm..